smokin1337/IGNoSwitching/README.md

 # IGNoSwitching
-Protect account witching in the iOS Instagram app
+Protect account switching in the iOS Instagram app